 8. Traditional American furniture

-Using traditional American furniture from the Federal era allows you to celebrate the nation's early design history while creating a functional living on pieces that utilize local woods like cherry or maple, often accented with satinwood inlays for a touch of luxury.
-A large pedestal dining table can be used in a multi-purpose living area, surrounded by chairs with delicate reeded inclusion of a tall case clock in the corner adds a sense of verticality and historical weight to the pieces are not only beautiful but also represent a period of innovation and national pride, making them excellent conversation starters for visitors.
+Using traditional American furniture from the Federal era allows you to celebrate the nation's early design history while creating a functional living space.
+Focus on pieces that utilize local woods like cherry or maple, often accented with satinwood inlays for a touch of luxury.
+A large pedestal dining table can be used in a multi-purpose living area, surrounded by chairs with delicate reeded legs.
+The inclusion of a tall case clock in the corner adds a sense of verticality and historical weight to the room.
+These pieces are not only beautiful but also represent a period of innovation and national pride, making them excellent conversation starters for visitors.

 9. Federal style library

-Designing a Federal style library involves combining rich wood textures with comfortable seating to create a quiet retreat for reading and floor-to-ceiling mahogany bookshelves with glass doors and simple crown molding to house your the center of the room, place a large writing desk with a leather top and brass hardware, paired with a sturdy lyre-back chair.
-A soft, low-pile rug in a deep crimson or navy blue will provide warmth underfoot without distracting from the wood's natural setup creates a scholarly atmosphere that is both inspiring and relaxing, perfectly capturing the intellectual spirit of the late eighteenth-century American home.
+Designing a Federal style library involves combining rich wood textures with comfortable seating to create a quiet retreat for reading and reflection.
+Install floor-to-ceiling mahogany bookshelves with glass doors and simple crown molding to house your collection.
+In the center of the room, place a large writing desk with a leather top and brass hardware, paired with a sturdy lyre-back chair.
+A soft, low-pile rug in a deep crimson or navy blue will provide warmth underfoot without distracting from the wood's natural beauty.
+This setup creates a scholarly atmosphere that is both inspiring and relaxing, perfectly capturing the intellectual spirit of the late eighteenth-century American home.

 10. Federal drawing room